-Fredrik Backman is the New York Times bestselling author of the novels A Man Called Ove (soon to be a major motion picture starring Tom Hanks), My Grandmother Asked Me to Tell You She’s Sorry, and Britt-Marie Was Here, as well as a novella, And Every Morning the Way Home Gets Longer and Longer and The Deal of a Lifetime.
-His books are being published around the world in more than thirty-five languages.
+Fredrik Backman is the #1 New York Times bestselling author of A Man Called Ove (soon to be a major motion picture starring Tom Hanks), My Grandmother Asked Me to Tell You She’s Sorry, Britt-Marie Was Here, Beartown, Us Against You, as well as two novellas, And Every Morning the Way Home Gets Longer and Longer and The Deal of a Lifetime.
+His books are published in more than forty countries.
 He lives in Stockholm, Sweden, with his wife and two children.
 Connect with him on Twitter @BackmanLand or on Instagram @BackmanSK.

 You used to drive a forklift.
 How did that evolve into writing books that are loved around the world?